zzzprojects/docs/entityframework-extensions.net/pages/documentations/bulk-insert.md

 ---
-Title: EF Core Bulk Insert | Optimize Data Insertion for EF6 and EF Core
+Title: EF Core Bulk Insert | Optimize Data Insertion for EF Core and EF6
 MetaDescription: Optimize Entity Framework insert performance with EF Core Bulk Insert Extensions.
 Easily insert large numbers of entities and customize options with compatibility across all EF versions, including EF Core 7, 6, 5, 3, and EF6.
 Improve your database operations - try it now.
-LastMod: 2023-03-03
+LastMod: 2025-03-13
 ---

-# EF Core Bulk Insert: Optimize Entity Framework Insert Performance
+# Bulk Insert /n How to insert thousands of entities in EF Core faster than anyone?

-## Description
+The `BulkInsert` method is the fastest way you can insert thousands of entities in EF Core.

-The EF `BulkInsert` extension method let you insert a large number of entities in your database.
+You can use this method by simply passing a list of entities.
+You can also pass various options to include and insert an entire object graph (for example, an Invoice and its associated InvoiceItem), or to tell our library not to return identity values for the best possible performance.
+We’ll explore these and other options later in the documentation.

 ```csharp
 // Easy to use